Restylane Vs. Juvederm Vs. Sculptra: Face Dermal Fillers Comparison

 • are taking blood thinners or any medication that thins the blood;

-• have a health history of bleeding disorders.
+• have a history of bleeding disorders.

 Juvéderm® Vollure: Before and After Patient’s Photo